lancs-gridpp/gridmon/xrootd.md

 ```
 tshark -r file -t u -Tfields -e frame.time.epoch -e ip.src -e udp.srcport -e data
 ```

+Arguments listed in `source.pcap.args` are appended to the command.

 The output is parsed as tab-separated data, and processed as if it were live data.
 `source.pcap.limit: 10` or `--pcap-limit=10` can be set to limit processing to the first (say) 10 packets.